BooksTime ➞ State Income Tax Rates

 It’s a perfect solution whether you are an individual taxpayer or own a business.
 Consider working with an accounting company that offers the services of professional CPAs who take care of calculating and even filing taxes on their client’s behalf.

-A Summary Of All States Tax Rates In U.S. Regions For Individuals
+A Summary of All States’ Tax Rates on U.S. for Individuals

-If you are interested in checking and comparing all U.S regions, check this tax rates table.
-It summarizes all locations and all brackets for 2022 (tax season year 2021).
+If you are interested in checking and comparing tax rates across all states, check the table below.
+It summarizes all brackets for 2026.

 Single FilerMarried Filing JointlyStandard DeductionPersonal Exemption